 Each day you care for your skin.
 No blemish escapes your notice.
 Now, your skin begins hardening or flaking.

-Exact causes are still unknown.
-Not all scleroderma hardens your entire body of skin and internal organs.
-Skin problems associated with scleroderma sometimes fade away on their own in two to five years.
+Skin problems associated with scleroderma can sometimes fade away on their own in two to five years.
 The type of scleroderma that affects internal organs usually worsens with time.
 Researchers in the field of dermatology classify scleroderma into four main types:

 Classifications of Scleroderma